-This topic provides a high-level description of how Migrate for Anthos transforms your applications residing on VMs into containers on GKE.
+This topic provides a high-level description of how Migrate for Anthos transforms your applications residing on VMs into containers on on Google Kubernetes Engine (GKE) or Anthos.
 At a high level, you can use Migrate for Anthos to migrate workloads residing on either VMware on-prem, AWS, Azure, or from Compute Engine (for previously migrated or cloud-native VM-based workloads).

 Migrate for Anthos components